jenasuraj/DEV_NOTES/README.md

 Static metadata works great for fixed pages, but what about **blog posts, product pages, or any URL with dynamic content**?
 That's where `generateMetadata` comes in.

-Instead of writing metadata manually, Next.js fetches the data for that specific page and generates metadata from it — automatically, per page.
+Instead of writing metadata manually, Next.js fetches the data for that specific page and generates metadata from it — automatically, per page. what we often do when we work in /blogs is first we let the blogs page i.e slug

 ```ts
 // app/blogs/[slug]/page.tsx